rsysadmin-com/zammad_installer/README.md

 The Zammad Community is very helpfull.

 ## disclaimer
-this script is provided on an "AS IS" basis to the Zammad Community.
+This script is provided on an "AS IS" basis to the Zammad Community.
 The author is not to be held responsible for any damage that it use or misuse may cause.